 </section>

 Notice the semantic HTML elements?
-That’s not just for show.
-Search engines understand that <article> contains standalone content, making your FAQs more likely to appear in featured snippets.
+Search engines understand that <article> contains standalone content, which makes your FAQs more likely to appear in featured snippets.

 Pro tip: Always include the question mark in your FAQ questions.
 It seems obvious, but you’d be surprised how many sites forget this simple detail.

-Another needed practice: keep your answers concise but complete.
-According to discussions on Reddit’s SEO community, Google prefers FAQ answers between 50-300 words.
+Another good practice: keep your answers concise but complete.
+According to discussions on Reddit’s SEO community, Google prefers FAQ answers between 50 and 300 words.
 Too short, and they lack value.
 Too long, and they won’t display fully in the SERP.

-Let’s be honest – not everyone wants to mess with code.
+Not everyone wants to mess with code.
 If you’re running WordPress, you’re in luck.
-The plugin ecosystem has some fantastic solutions for FAQ schema implementation.
+The plugin ecosystem has some solid solutions for FAQ schema.

-The heavyweight champion?
+The heavyweight?
 Yoast SEO.
 Their FAQ block makes implementation as simple as typing your questions and answers.
 The plugin handles all the schema generation behind the scenes.
-Just activate the block, add your content, and you’re golden.
+Activate the block, add your content, and you’re set.

-Rank Math is another solid contender.
-Their FAQ schema block includes some nice touches like accordion-style display and automatic schema generation.
-Plus, it plays nicely with page builders like Elementor and Divi.
+Rank Math is another strong contender.
+Their FAQ schema block includes nice touches like accordion-style display and automatic schema generation.
+It also plays well with page builders like Elementor and Divi.

-For those wanting more control, Schema Pro offers specific customisation options.
+For more control, Schema Pro has specific customisation options.
 You can tweak every aspect of your FAQ schema, from the structure to the styling.
 It’s overkill for most sites, but power users will appreciate the flexibility.

 Did you know?
 WP Engine’s research shows that WordPress sites using schema plugins see an average 30% increase in rich snippet appearances compared to manual implementation.